Fogelbo House

-Fogelbo House is a log house located in Portland, Oregon.
+Fogelbo House is a log house located in Portland, Oregon, United States.
 It was listed on the National Register of Historic Places in July 2020.

 History

 The log house was built in 1938 by father-son duo Henry Steiner and John Steiner.
 Later in 1952, the house was purchased by the Fogelquists.
 In 1978, Washington County designated Fogelbo as a historical site.

 Steiner senior was known for various log houses built in and around Mount Hood area.
 One of the famous ones is Timberline Lodge, which is also registered with NRHP since 1973.